cs1302uga/cs1302-code-visualizer/README.md

 The browser driver creates a headless Chrome browser process using Selenium, loads the frontend with the trace, and then takes a screenshot of the visualization created by the frontend.

+When making a new release, make sure that the version of the tracer program that you want to use is specified in the `tool.cs1302-code-visualizer` object of `pyproject.toml`.